rfshelley/Documentation/code-review-guidelines.rst

 Do not think of state as a virtually unlimited database for your app.

 The amount of data that can be stored in state is :ref:`limited <state_size_limit>`.
-Avoid code that adds items to ``state`` regularly (perhaps in response to events or schedules), but does not remove items.
+Avoid code that adds items to ``state`` regularly (perhaps in response to Events or schedules), but does not remove items.

 Understand how ``state`` works
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^